AinRuizDorado/Logitech-MX-Master-Key-Mapper-Linux/README.md

-# Debian Linux mappings for Logitech MX Master
+# Linux mappings for Logitech MX Master

 The Logitech MX Master mouse series are amazing mice for productivity, and come with fantastic Windows and Mac drivers.
 However, Logitech still has not released drivers for Linux, so Linux users cannot customize button mappings.